VINCENTOGEMBO/LaVIWaB/README.md

     - observational run: semi-observational outflow `input_data/outflow`
     - attribution runs: calculated by the model using the Agreed Curve.

-The model is based on the MATLAB version from [Vanderkelen et al. 2018, HESS, "Modelling the water balance of Lake Victoria"](https://hess.copernicus.org/articles/22/5509/2018/).
+The model is based on the Python version from [Pietroiusti et al. 2024, ESD, "Possible role of anthropogenic climate change in the record-breaking 2020 Lake Victoria levels and floods"](https://esd.copernicus.org/articles/15/225/2024/).

 ## Data for water balance model